Risks involved in trading, custody and staking of digital assets

 b.
 Digital Assets

-Digital Assets are digital representations of any types of assets, securities, rights, claims, virtual currencies, fiat currencies or units of accounts registered on a distributed ledger such as a blockchain.
+Digital Assets are digital representations of any types of assets, securities, rights, claims, virtual currencies, fiat currencies, or units of accounts registered on a distributed ledger.
 They include, but are not limited to cryptocurrencies such as Bitcoin, Ethereum or Litecoin.
 They can also include securities such as shares or bonds registered on a distributed ledger (i.e. “tokenised securities”, “DLT securities”, “ledger-based securities” or “security tokens” registered on a “securities ledger/register”).

 Payment tokens